x-atlas-consortia/ubkg-box/README.md

 |           |                   | nginx_error_ubkg-auth.log       | errors from the Web host of the ubkg-auth API |
 | Guesdt    | log               | nginx_access-guesdt.log         | HTTP calls made to the Guesdt application     |
 |           |                   | nginx_error-guesdt.log          | errors from the front end related to Guesdt   |

+The ubkg-box-logrotate container manages log rotation by means of its **ubkg.logrotate** configuration file.

 # Swagger customization